xwp/fe-dev-lib/README.md

 ### Setup linters and browsers list

-Copy `.eslintrc` and `.stylelintrc` to your project's root directory.
+Copy `.eslintrc` and `.stylelintrc` to your project's root directory or add linting rules directly to the `package.json` file.

 Add a [`browserslist`](https://github.com/ai/browserslist) to your `package.json` file, e.g.: